 If surf is more your vibe, head to either Bar or Merewether Beaches – and while you’re at it, venture up to the Memorial Walk for a breathtaking 360-degree view of the city.
 There are a lot of stairs, so tackle this before you settle in for that afternoon cider.

 For a post-beach pick-me-up, The Hood Milk Bar is the spot for tasty burgers and gelato (usually served by the aptly named “Hot Gelato Guy”).
 Or try one of the delicious green juice or salad options if you feel like saving room for dinner.

 If you’re in the CBD, head to former laundromat-turned-bar The Edwards, not far away in the hip Newcastle West precinct.
 Owned and operated by Chris Joannou of Silverchair fame, you’ll often catch him behind the bar, pretending no-one knows who he is.
 But his rockstar past is easily overlooked with a quick glance at the food and wine menu (you’ll want to Instagram your lunch and the light fixtures fo’ sho).

-If you’ve shopped-up an appetite, settle in to The Bowery Boys on Darby Street for a casual dinner.
-Ask the waiters to reserve a seat for you at their late-night establishment Coal and Cedar, a short walk away.
-This Prohibition-style whiskey bar is the perfect place for cocktail with an extra side of flirting with a handsome man in a bow tie.
+If all that shopping has made you thirsty, pop into late-night establishment Coal and Cedar.
+The Prohibition-style whiskey bar is the perfect place for cocktail with an extra side of flirting with a handsome man in a bow tie.

 The best time to visit Newcastle is spring and summer, but the social season really kicks off every year on the long weekend in October, when the city plays host to the annual This is Not Art Festival.
 Coincidently, this is when the water is beginning to get warm enough for a swim, so it’s a win-win really.